awsdocs/amazon-eks-user-guide/doc_source/managing-ebs-csi.md

 ## Adding the Amazon EBS CSI add\-on<a name="adding-ebs-csi-eks-add-on"></a>

 **Important**
 Before adding the Amazon EBS CSI add\-on, confirm that you don't self\-manage any settings that Amazon EKS will start managing\.
-To determine which settings Amazon EKS manages, see [Amazon EKS add\-on configuration](add-ons-configuration.md)\.
+To determine which settings Amazon EKS manages, see [ Kubernetes field management](kubernetes-field-management.md)\.

 You can use `eksctl`, the AWS Management Console, or the AWS CLI to add the Amazon EBS CSI add\-on to your cluster\.